-The Oral-B Genius Pro 8000 charges in the case and has a power adapter that supports 100-240v, but the power connector is suitable for the USA only, so you will need a plug, but not a voltage adapter.
+The Oral-B Genius X charges in the case and has a power adapter that supports 100-240v, but the power connector is suitable for the USA only, so you will need a plug, but not a voltage adapter.

 Having a case can be really useful to protect the brush and keep the head and handle together and stop the potentially embarrassing episode of a vibrating toothbrush in the bag.

-There are too a large number of more generalised cases that are suitable for a variety of brushes, not just specific models.
+There are too a large number of more generalized cases that are suitable for a variety of brushes, not just specific models.

 Travelling with a manual toothbrush can be a lot less hassle.
 No need to worry about recharging it, but you do miss out on the benefits of an electric brush.

-Manual brushes do not come with travel cases normally, unless you get 1 specifically designed for travel like the Colgate or Gum travel brushes mentioned earlier.
+Manual brushes do not come with travel cases normally unless you get 1 specifically designed for travel.

 It is still worth considering whether a basic travel case is appropriate for your brush.
 It can protect, most importantly the bristles from damage.